DianaLee1219/WeatherForecast/HandleMissingValues_&_Typos/README.md

 By following this approach, I effectively handled missing values and improved data consistency.

 ## History of Corrections
+Notes:

+* All corrections were based on latitude, longitude, and time zone validation.
+* Rows with only one data point were removed to maintain dataset consistency.
+* Google Sheets' Data Cleanup Tool and manual Google Maps verification were used for accuracy.

 Can be found in the History.txt file.